GPTZero 9 min read

 GPTZero is the detector everyone has heard of.
 A Princeton senior built it over winter break in January 2023, posted it to Twitter, and now four million users feed it text every month.
 The marketing says 99% accuracy.
 The footnotes from independent labs say something different.
 We pasted 100 mixed essays into GPTZero in March 2026 and watched what happened — including the bizarre cases where it flagged human writing and waved through obvious AI.
 Here is what actually works in 2026.

 Verdict in one sentence: GPTZero is reasonably accurate on raw ChatGPT output and unreliable on anything edited, hybrid, or written by an ESL student.
-If your school or your client uses it, you can pass — the structural humanizer path is straightforward and we publish the corpus at /methodology.
+If your school or your client uses it, the score is something you can understand and change — structural rewriting addresses what it measures, and we publish the methodology at /methodology.

 How GPTZero actually scores text